-Whether it’s the calm waters of Florida, the crashing waves of Hawaii, the wildlife-rich shores of Panama or the action-packed sands of California, you’ll find your perfect beach with our round-up of some of the world’s finest, all just a hop, skip and a jump from your Waldorf Astoria resort.
+Whether it’s the calm waters of Florida, the crashing waves of Hawaii, the wildlife-rich shores of Panama or the action-packed sands of California, you’ll find your perfect sea view with our round-up of some of the world’s finest, all just a hop, skip and a jump from your Waldorf Astoria resort.

 Santa Monica State Beach